jspsych/jsPsych/README.md

 Citation
 --------

-If you use this library in academic work, please cite the [paper that describes jsPsych](http://link.springer.com/article/10.3758%2Fs13428-014-0458-y)
+If you use this library in academic work, please cite the [paper that describes jsPsych](http://link.springer.com/article/10.3758%2Fs13428-014-0458-y):

 de Leeuw, J.R.
 (2015). jsPsych: A JavaScript library for creating behavioral experiments in a Web browser. *Behavior Research Methods*, _47_(1), 1-12. doi:10.3758/s13428-014-0458-y

 Response times
 --------------

 Wondering if jsPsych can be used for research that depends on accurate response time measurement?
 In general, the answer is yes.
-Response time measurements in jsPsych (and JavaScript in general) are comparable in noise to those taken in standard lab software like Psychophysics Toolbox and E-Prime.
-Response times measured in JavaScript tend to be a little bit longer (10-40ms).
+Response time measurements in jsPsych (and JavaScript in general) are comparable to those taken in standard lab software like Psychophysics Toolbox and E-Prime.
+Response times measured in JavaScript tend to be a little bit longer (10-40ms), but have similar variance.
 See the following references for extensive work on this topic.

 * [de Leeuw, J. R., & Motz, B. A. (2016).
 Psychophysics in a Web browser?
 Comparing response times collected with JavaScript and Psychophysics Toolbox in a visual search task. *Behavior Research Methods*, *48*(1), 1-12.](http://link.springer.com/article/10.3758%2Fs13428-015-0567-2)
 * [Hilbig, B. E. (in press).
 Reaction time effects in lab- versus web-based research: Experimental evidence. *Behavior Research Methods*.](http://dx.doi.org/10.3758/s13428-015-0678-9)